 And I can genuinely say that this is my journey at Moore Barlow, and I’m driving in the driving seat!

-Charlotte Brackley, Senior associate
+Charlotte Brackley, Partner

 Charlotte acts for high-net-worth individuals and families, private companies and trusts in connection with their rural property transactions.
 She provides a bespoke service with a strong emphasis on client care, ensuring clients are supported and guided throughout each transaction to help ensure a timely and successful outcome is met.